 Generally, just one or two images can speak louder than a clutter of visuals.
 Using too many can often confuse the reader or distract them from the content.

 Effective imagery will help evoke emotion in the reader, creating the most significant impact possible.
-These types of images can look include:
+These types of images can include:

 • Photos of outreach events